-- a.
-If a pupil's presence poses a continuing danger to persons or property or an ongoing threat of disrupting the academic process taking place either within a classroom or elsewhere on the school premises, the Superintendent or a principal may remove a pupil from the school premises. - b.
-If it is intended that the pupil be removed for more than one (1) school day, a due process hearing must be held on the next school days after the removal is ordered. - i.
-Written notice of the hearing and of the reason(s) for the removal shall be given to the pupil as soon as practicable prior to the hearing. - ii.
-The individual who ordered, caused, or requested the removal to be made shall be present at the hearing. - iii.
-The hearing and notice requirements shall be conducted in accordance with suspension procedures if it is probable that the student may be subject to suspension.
-If it is probable that the student may be subject to expulsion, the hearing and notice requirements will be in accordance with expulsion procedures. - c.
-In an emergency removal a pupil can be kept from class or off school premises until the matter of the student's misconduct is disposed of either by reinstatement, suspension, or expulsion. - d.
-Less than One (1) School Day Removal In all cases of normal disciplinary procedures where a student is removed from a curricular or extracurricular activity or school premises for less than one (1) school day and is not subject to suspension or expulsion, the due process requirements of this policy do not apply. - F. Students in Grades Pre-Kindergarten Through Three - 1.
-Emergency Removal - a.
-A student in any of grades pre-kindergarten through three may be removed only for the remainder of the school day and shall be permitted to return to curricular and extracurricular activities on the school day following the day in which the student was removed.
-If returned to curricular and extracurricular activities the following school day, a hearing regarding the removal need not occur. - b.
-A suspension or expulsion proceeding shall not be initiated against a student in any of grades pre-kindergarten through three who was removed from a curricular or extracurricular activity, unless the student has committed an act described in O.R.C. §3313.668(B)(1)(a) or (b). - 2.
-Out-of-School Suspension and Expulsion -The District shall not implement an out-of-school suspension or expulsion of a student in any of grades pre-kindergarten through three, except in accordance with the following: - a.
-The District may issue an out-of-school suspension or expulsion to a student who has engaged in any of the behaviors described in O.R.C. §3313.66(B)(2) to (5). - b.
-The District may issue an out-of-school suspension not to exceed ten days or an expulsion to a student who has not engaged in any of the behaviors described in O.R.C. §3313.66(B)(2) to (5) only as necessary to protect the immediate health and safety of the student, the student's fellow classmates, the classroom staff and teachers, or other school employees. - c.
-Whenever possible, the principal shall consult with a mental health professional under contract with the District prior to suspending or expelling a student in any of grades pre-kindergarten through three.
-If the events leading up to suspension or expulsion indicate a need for additional mental health services, the student's principal or the District's mental health professional shall, in any manner that does not result in a financial burden to the District, assist the student's parent or guardian with locating providers or obtaining those services, including referral to an independent mental health professional.

-- d.
-A student who is suspended or expelled shall be afforded the same notice and hearing, procedural, and educational opportunities as prescribed for a suspension or expulsion of District students in grades four through twelve. - e.
-Students in grades pre-kindergarten through three may be issued in-school suspensions, provided the in-school suspension is served in a supervised learning environment.
+- 6) In an emergency removal a pupil can be kept from class or off school premises until the matter of the student's misconduct is disposed of either by reinstatement, suspension, or expulsion. - 7) Less than One (1) School Day Removal In all cases of normal disciplinary procedures where a student is removed from a curricular or extracurricular activity or school premises for less than one (1) school day and is not subject to suspension or expulsion, the due process requirements of this policy do not apply.

+Students in Grades Pre-Kindergarten Through Three

+- Emergency Removal - 1) A student in any of grades pre-kindergarten through three may be removed only for the remainder of the school day and shall be permitted to return to curricular and extracurricular activities on the school day following the day in which the student was removed.
+If returned to curricular and extracurricular activities the following school day, a hearing regarding the removal need not occur. - 2) A suspension or expulsion proceeding shall not be initiated against a student in any of grades prekindergarten through three who was removed from a curricular or extracurricular activity, unless the student has committed an act described in O.R.C. §3313.668(B)(1)(a) or (b). - Out-of-School Suspension and Expulsion -The District shall not implement an out-of-school suspension or expulsion of a student in any of grades pre-kindergarten through three, except in accordance with the following: - 1) The District may issue an out-of-school suspension or expulsion to a student who has engaged in any of the behaviors described in O.R.C. §3313.66(B)(2) to (5). - 2) The District may issue an out-of-school suspension not to exceed ten days or an expulsion to a student who has not engaged in any of the behaviors described in O.R.C. §3313.66(B)(2) to (5) only as necessary to protect the immediate health and safety of the student, the student's fellow classmates, the classroom staff and teachers, or other school employees. - 3) Whenever possible, the principal shall consult with a mental health professional under contract with the District prior to suspending or expelling a student in any of grades pre-kindergarten through three.
+If the events leading up to suspension or expulsion indicate a need for additional mental health services, the student's principal or the District's mental health professional shall, in any manner that does not result in a financial burden to the District, assist the student's parent or guardian with locating providers or obtaining those services, including referral to an independent mental health professional. - 4) A student who is suspended or expelled shall be afforded the same notice and hearing, procedural, and educational opportunities as prescribed for a suspension or expulsion of District students in grades four through twelve. - 5) Students in grades pre-kindergarten through three may be issued in-school suspensions, provided the inschool suspension is served in a supervised learning environment.

-G. Permanent Exclusion
+Permanent Exclusion